adobe-extension-tools/cep-bundler-core/README.md

 ### isDev

 When `isDev` is true, the bundler will create a `dev.html` file that contains a redirect to `http://${devHost}:${devPort}`, when `isDev` is false, it will not create a dev.html file but will set the `MainPath` in the `manifest.xml` to the value set through the `htmlFilename` option.

-### devPort & devHost

-See the `isDev` option above, these options are used to specify where your bundler dev server is running, when compiling with `isDev` set to true, a html file will be created that will redirect to your dev server.

 ### env